 If you would like to print or save the item, click on Download PDF below the item description.
 You must agree to JSTOR's terms and conditions to download the article.
 Use the Adobe Acrobat tool bar to print or save.

 By default, JSTOR searches all item types (articles, books, and pamphlets).

 You can search for just one of these item types.
-Click on the down arrow next to Content Type.
-Select: Journals.
+Select the box next to Journals below Content Type:.
+Click Update Results.

 How many search results were journal articles?

 Unclick the box next to Journals and this time click the box next to Books.
 Click Update Results.

 Find the result: "OTHER USERS OF THE ROAD"

 This chapter is from the book: Stage-Coach Days In The Bluegrass

 The full text of the chapter is now available to read or download.